SkafteNicki/dtu_mlops/02_code_organisation/readme.md

 # 2. Getting started with MLOps - Organization

-This set of exercises focus on getting organised and make sure that you are familiar with good development practises.
-While this may not seem that important, it is crusial when working in large groups that the difference in how different people organise their code is minimized.
-Additionally, it is important for the reproduceability of results to be able to accuratly report the exact enviroment that you are using.
+This set of exercises focus on getting organized and make sure that you are familiar with good development practices.
+While this may not seem that important, it is crucial when working in large groups that the difference in how different people organize their code is minimized.
+Additionally, it is important for the reproducibility of results to be able to accurately report the exact environment that you are using.
 Try to think of your computer as a laboratory.
-If others were to reproduce your experiements, they would need to know the exact chemicals and machines that you have been using.
+If others were to reproduce your experiments, they would need to know the exact configuration of your machine that you have been using, similar to how a real laboratory needs to report the exact chemicals they are using.
+This is one of the cornerstones of the [scientific method](https://en.wikipedia.org/wiki/Scientific_method)

 <p align="center">
   <img src="../figures/wtf.jpeg" width="700" title="hover text">
 </p>
 (All credit to [link](https://the-tech-lead.com/2020/07/19/good-code-bad-code/))

-A lot of the exercises in this course are very loosly stated (including the exercises today).
+A lot of the exercises in this course are very loosely stated (including the exercises today).
 You are expected to seek out information before you ask for help (Google is your friend!) as you will both learn more for trying to solve the problems yourself and it is more realistic of how the "real world" works.

 ## Editor

-Notebooks can be great for testing out ideas, developing simple code and explaining and vizualizing certain aspects of a codebase.
+Notebooks can be great for testing out ideas, developing simple code and explaining and visualizing certain aspects of a codebase.
 Remember that [Jupyter notebook](https://jupyter.org/) was created with intention to "...allows you to create and share documents that contain live code, equations, visualizations and narrative text."
 However, any larger deep learning project will require you to work in multiple `.py` files and here notebooks will provide a suboptimal workflow.
-Therefore, to for truely getting "work done" you will need a good editor / IDE.
+Therefore, to for truly getting "work done" you will need a good editor / IDE.

 Many opinions exist on this matter, but for simplicity we recommend getting started with one of the following 3: